 In Adobe After Effects, masks are perhaps one of the tools you will use the most.
 Masks are an incredibly versatile tool; however, they can be a little overwhelming and intimidating to get your head around at first.

 New to After Effects and still trying to figure out how to use the masking tool?
-Well, let's dive into how you can include masks in your projects.
+Let's dive into how you can include masks in your projects.

 Watch this video clip to see Masking in action.